 Kerala has four international airports which connect the state to the major international cities.
-Located in southern part, the central part and northern part are Thiruvananthapuram International Airport, Kochi International Airport and Calicut International Airport; respectively.
+Located in the southern part, the central part, and the northern part are Thiruvananthapuram International Airport, Kochi International Airport, and Calicut International Airport; respectively.

 The other mode of transportation is via road; where God’s Own Country is connected with the other parts of India through national highways.
 Kerala is home to 200 railway connections and the major cities of India are connected to Kerala via rail.

 Summary: Kerala has more airports than Goa.
 However Goa gets chartered flights while Kerala does not have.
 Goa and Kerala are well connected through air , train and road through other parts of India and the world